ShareFacebook Twitter AddThis

 Photo: F. Badias / Cus

 Known as the 'Capital of Christmas' it's a badge the city wears with pride.
-With some 300 chalets spread over 11 sites in the city centre, the Strasbourg's Christmas market it is one of the largest of its kind in Europe.
+Hundreds of chalets spread over several sites in the city centre, make Strasbourg's Christmas market one of the largest of its kind in Europe.
 Not only will you find traditional arts and crafts and typical Alsatian Christmas decorations but plenty of food.

 Web Strasbourg Christmas Market